-Set on a sprawling estate of lush grapevines and kitchen gardens, boutique hotel Spicers Vineyards Estate in New South Wales' Hunter Valley ticks all the boxes for a romantic getaway.
-Just two hours from Sydney, it's ideal for a quickie weekend away for two, or keep the love coming with a long stay – you'll never be at a loss for things to do nearby.
-You and your beloved could spend your entire summer cycling through the vineyards and soaking in all the goodness of Aussie grapes in the vino-therapy Spa Anise – complete with a timber-lined treatment room for two.
-As the sun sets over the vines, enjoy farm-fresh fare in the restaurant, followed by a few post-dinner glasses of superlative shiraz from the wine cellar – with 350 types to choose from you could be there all night…
+Set amid a patchwork of grapevines and kitchen gardens, Spicers Vineyards Estate hotel in the Hunter Valley ticks all the boxes for a romantic getaway.
+Just two hours from Sydney, it's ideal for a quickie weekend away for two, or keep the love coming with a longer stay – you'll never be at a loss for things to do nearby.
+You and your sweetheart could spend your entire summer investigating the revivifying properties of Aussie grapes, perhaps some vino-therapy in Spicers' Spa Anise or trying superlative shiraz from the wine cellar – with over 350 bottles it could take a whole summer to sample the fruits of the estate.
+For more tasty treats, dine on chef Matthew Bremerkamp's farm-fresh fare in the restaurant – we won't blame you if you return to the cellar after dinner too…

 Get this when you book through us: